TrebledJ/trebledj.github.io/content/posts/infosec/writeup-likes/2024-08-18-abusing-server-side-rendering-in-drogon.md

 Filters applied to a set of file extensions can be easily bypassed by uploading a file with an unfiltered extension, then `#include`-ing it in the CSP.
 All `#include` really does is copy-paste the included file's content, which then gets compiled as C/C++ code.

-Assume .csp files are strictly checked, while all other files don't go through the same checks.

 - Example.csp - with stringent checks on denied words.
     ```cpp
     <%inc #include "safe.txt" %>
     ```

 - safe.txt - other C++ code which gets a free pass, possibly using a technique above.

+This allows us to bypass situations where, say, .csp files are strictly checked, but certain extensions are not checked at all.

+I'll admit this one slipped my mind and quite a few players discovered this unintended solution in the CTF chals.

 #### Bypass with Macro Token Concatenation (`##`)